 openclaw/openclaw:latest

-Best for: automation tasks requiring AI decision-making, AI customer service bots, content generation and data analysis, users who want to control automated workflows through natural language.
+Best For: Automated tasks requiring AI intelligent decision-making, AI customer service robots, content generation and data analysis, users who want to control automation workflows with natural language.

-If you're looking for the open-source alternative that most closely replicates Zapier's interface and logic, Automatisch is the most straightforward choice.
-The UI is deliberately similar to Zapier, mainstream application integrations are supported, and the learning curve is minimal.
+If you’re just looking for an open-source alternative that’s closest to Zapier’s operation logic, Automatisch is your best bet.
+Its interface is almost identical to Zapier, supports mainstream app integrations, and the learning curve is practically zero.

-It's less feature-rich than n8n and covers fewer integrations, but for users who only need basic automation that's actually an advantage—lighter weight, easier to maintain, simpler to debug when something goes wrong.
+It’s not as feature-rich as n8n, and has fewer integrations—but that’s actually a plus for users who only need basic workflows.
+It’s lighter, easier to maintain, and simpler to troubleshoot if something goes wrong.

 curl -O https://raw.githubusercontent.com/automatisch/automatisch/main/docker-compose.yml